sapcc/kubernetes-operators/disco/README.md

       --config string               Path to operator config file (default "/etc/disco/disco.conf") --debug                       Enable debug logging
-      --ingress-annotation string   Handle ingress with this annotation (default "disco") --kubeconfig string           Path to kubeconfig file with authorization and master location information --metric-port int             Metrics are exposed on this port (default 9091) --recheck-period int          RecheckPeriod[min] defines the base period after which configmaps are checked again (default 5)
+      --ingress-annotation string   Handle ingress with this annotation (default "disco") --service-annotation string   Handle service with this annotation (default "disco") --kubeconfig string           Path to kubeconfig file with authorization and master location information --metric-port int             Metrics are exposed on this port (default 9091) --recheck-period int          RecheckPeriod[min] defines the base period after which configmaps are checked again (default 5)